 Changes will result in less product choice for consumers.
 We currently have unprecedented product availability and choice.
 However, in states with different regulations, there is dramatically less consumer choice.

 It’s unnecessary – grocery and convenience stores can already sell beer, wine, and liquor.
 As long as they follow the existing smart and balanced liquor store laws, there is no legal impediment.
-In fact, over 170 in Minnesota already do!
+In fact, there are 163 stores and counting in Minnesota that already do!
 These stores – in every corner of the state, urban and rural, abide by current regulations to avoid minor access and provide consumer convenience.

 Easier access to alcohol, a controlled substance, shouldn’t be available to those under 21.
 Liquor stores typically prohibit anyone under 21 from entering the store and employ people over 21.
 Grocery and convenience stores – who want alcohol on regular shelves next to other non-controlled products – have many employees under 21 and allow all ages to enter their facilities.